Secret Project Revealed!

 I've had my nose in a bunch of books lately in regards to novel structure and the nit-grit oft-ignored parts of creating a polished story.
 All of that used to seem about as romantic and creative as scraping the walls of a septic tank, so back when I finished my first novel, I just ignored it.
 Much like I would ignore anyone who told me to scrape the walls of a septic tank.

-Reblogged from Creative Writing Contests:
+Creative Writing Contests

 **IMPORTANT NOTICE: Due to a web hosting problem that has now been resolved, we have extended our 2012 deadline to May 31, 2012.
 This applies to our 2012 competition only.